Southport Pier: 21st century

 After falling into disrepair and subsequently closing, work to restore the pier began in 2000 and was completed in 2002, opening to the public in May 2002 with the restoration costing £7.2 million, complete with a new tram.
 Restoration of the pier formed part of a wider redevelopment strategy, including a new sea wall to help prevent flooding, landscaping around the pier and a new £28 million Ocean Plaza shopping complex.

 The pier today is an open structure, with modern railings on an older base and a deck made of hardwood slats, affording a partial view of the sea below.
 Along the walkway are name plaques that local people funded to help towards raising the restoration funds.
 The modern pavilion structure at the pier head was designed by Liverpool architects Shed KM and cost £1.2 million; the building houses a cafeteria with airport style floor to ceiling windows overlooking the beach and a collection of vintage mechanical amusement machines and penny arcade.
 The exhibition of Edwardian and Victorian machines operates on pre-decimalisation pennies, available to purchase on-site at £1 for 10 old pennies.

-Plans were announced in April 2017 to renovate the pier as part of a £2.9 million makeover, with two-thirds of the cost coming from the Coastal Communities Fund to include repairs and new retail units.
-Additionally, the council seek to undertake repainting and mechanical works, as well as pavilion improvements and providing easier access to the pier from the beach.
+Plans were announced in April 2017 to renovate the pier as part of a £2.9 million makeover, with two-thirds of the cost coming from the Coastal Communities Fund.
+The project included, structural repairs, repainting, construction of a new kiosk, adding additional seating, mechanical works, as well as pavilion improvements and providing easier access to the pier from the beach.

+In December 2022, due to decking that appeared to be rotting and unstable, the whole pier was closed to the public.
+As of May, 2025, access to the pier remains blocked off, with repair work on hold as Sefton Council attempt to gather funds.

+On 31 August 2025, the pier was affected by a large fire, detailed in the media on the following day.
+It was suspected to have been caused by an electrical fault.
+It also spread to a cafe building on the pier.